zachwood222/Zoris/README.md

 successful response includes component flags plus a `sample_data` summary that lists how many demo vendors, items, customers, and sales are present.

-To replace the demo fixtures with real operational data, use the importer CLI:
+To replace the demo fixtures with real operational data, prepare an XLSX workbook with `Products`, `Customers`, `Orders`, and `Purchase Orders` sheets and use the importer CLI:

 ```bash
 python -m app.api.scripts.import_spreadsheet path/to/your_export.xlsx